Lin-Brain-Lab/The-stability-of-the-Siemens-3T-Prisma/README.md

 Methodology: based on the approach presented by Robert M. Weisskoff, 1996, MRM.

-Scans are performed on a manufacturer's provided cylindrical dopped water phantom
+Scans are performed on a manufacturer's provided cylindrical dopped water phantom.

+Numbers are normalized.